studiospring/solario/README.md

 This project has been broken up in to the following tentative stages:

-*   Show power output via 3D graph (release code up to here on GitHub)
+*   Show power output via 3D graph
 *   Calculate total annual power output
 *   Access empirical data from pvoutput.org
 *   Tweak BOM data to use in database
 *   Tweak accuracy of power output algorithm to match empirical data
-*   Release public beta
 *   Calculate installation costs
 *   Calculate rebates and savings (based on electricity consumption patterns?)
 *   Calculate break-even point